Federal Office of Information Technology, Systems and Telecommunication: Dirk Lindemann (from 2019)

 In June 2019, the Federal Council decided to appoint Dirk Lindemann as interim head of the FOITT.
 Lindemann had been a member of the Executive Board since January 2013 and, since July 2015, Deputy Director and Head of the Resources Division of the Federal Tax Administration.
 In his previous role as external project manager for the ultimately unsuccessful IT project Insieme (IT project), Lindemann and Conti were at odds due to conflicts between the FTA and the FOITT.
 In November 2019, Lindemann was definitively elected as the new director of the FOITT.
 As part of the “midar” program (Romansh for “change,” “move”), initial steps were taken toward the agile transformation of the FOITT, including reducing the management team from eight to five main departments.
 The development of the EU-compatible Swiss digital COVID certificate within just a few weeks earned the FOITT widespread recognition, as it enabled people to travel abroad during the vacation period.
 Other key projects of the FOITT include GEVER, DaziT, SUPERB, Container Application Environment (CAE) with Red Hat OpenShift, e-ID, Swiss Government Cloud (SGC) programs, and the introduction of Microsoft 365 in the federal administration.
 Following the completion of its transformation into an agile organization, the FOITT is now focusing on the systematic digitization of its processes, from the customer interface and service provision to fully automated billing.
 The RUVER project (Romansh for “oak tree”) saw 340 employees and 500 specialist applications from the former Command Support Organization (FUB) integrated into the FOITT in 2023.
 In 2024, the FOITT celebrated 50 years of membership in the swissICT association and 25 years of existence.
+In 2025, the FOITT launched a pilot project under the working title FOITT AI Assistant, which is based on an Open Source Large Language Model and is operated on its own infrastructure in a specially secured environment in its own data centers.
+It will be made available to the federal administrative units as a service from 2026.